Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 For them \(f(\lambda.x+y) = \lambda.f(x) + f(y)\).

-A 3D plane is defined by 4 coordinates (ex: (a, b, c, d)), and a point \(P = \begin{pmatrix} x \\ y \\ z \end{pmatrix}\) will belong to such a plane iff \(a.x + b.y + c.z + d = 0\).
+A 3D plane is defined by including a given (3D) point and comprising all vectors orthogonal to a given vector; it can be defined thanks to 4 coordinates (e.g. (a, b, c, d)); and a given point \(P = \begin{pmatrix} x \\ y \\ z \end{pmatrix}\) will belong to such a plane iff \(a.x + b.y + c.z + d = 0\).

 Their viewing volume is a parallelepiped, precisely a rectangular cuboid.